 That means the credit card processing company is obliged to do a review and possibly issue the refund as needed.
 In the normal course of events, that would be charged to the merchant and the card company would be all square.

-The problem is that the merchant may have gone out of business, closed their bank account for example, or for some other reason, the credit card processor is unable to get its money back.
+The problem is that the merchant may have gone out of business, closed their bank account for example, or for some other reason, the credit card processor and payment service provider is unable to get its money back.
 Then it’s at a loss.

 Also, processing chargebacks is labor intensive.
 Staff must handle the chargeback and deal with it, then negotiate it with the merchant who will not be happy.
 It takes time to handle all these kinds of irregularities and time really is money when you have to hire staff to do all that.

 When a business is seeing a chargeback ratio in excess of 2% of their transactions, alarm bells should ring.
-The card processor may decide the risk is too great and pull the plug.
+The card processor or payment service provider may decide the risk is too great and pull the plug.

 What to do if your business is considered to be in a high risk merchant category

-As you can see from our list above of “risky” industries, a large number of totally legitimate and otherwise innocent businesses may be declined by card processing services.
+As you can see from our list above of “risky” industries, a large number of totally legitimate and otherwise innocent businesses may be declined by many card processing services and payment service providers.

 This is no cause for concern because there are a growing number of service providers who specialize in High Risk Merchants industries.
 No one provider works across all industries.
 This is actually a good thing.
 It means that providers get to thoroughly understand a selected list of industries.
 They appreciate the hazards of that these businesses face and are happy to deal with them.